 Members of our compensation committee must also satisfy the additional independence criteria set forth under Rule 10C-1 of the Exchange Act.
-In order to be considered independent for purposes of Rule 10C-1, our board of directors must consider whether any director serving on our compensation committee has accepted, other than in his or her capacity as a member of the board, consulting, advisory or other fees from us or whether he or she is an affiliated person of us.
+In order to be considered independent for purposes of Rule 10C-1, our board of directors much consider whether any director serving on our compensation committee has accepted, other than in his or her capacity as a member of the board, consulting, advisory or other fees from us or whether he or she is an affiliated person of us.

 Our board of directors has undertaken a review of the independence of each director and considered whether each director has a material relationship with us.
-As a result of this review, our board of directors has determined that Sumant Mandal, Jarl Mohn, and Lisa L. Troe are and Robert Frankenberg and Robert Spillane, upon joining our board of directors will be, independent directors as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the New York Stock Exchange.
+As a result of this review, our board of directors has determined that Sumant Mandal, Jarl Mohn, and Lisa L. Troe are independent directors as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the New York Stock Exchange.